Prague Public Transport

 However, you will probably have to use public transport from time to time.
 For example, to get to the city from the airport, to visit the Zoo or simply to get some rest from walking.

 The Prague public transport consists of three metro lines, trams, buses, a funicular to the Petřín Hill, and several ferries across the Vltava.
-The same tickets are valid everywhere.
+The same tickets are valid everywhere except a funicular.
 Daytime bus, tram routes, and metro operate from 5 am to 12 am.
 At night you can get around the city by night buses and trams.

 A ticket for short trips up to 30 minutes costs 30 CZK.
 With a ticket for 40 CZK, you can use public transport for 90 minutes.
 If you plan a lot of trips in one day, it is a good idea to buy a ticket for 24 hours.
 It costs 120 CZK.
 Children under fifteen travel free of charge (document that confirms age is needed).
 On the day the child turns 15, he will need a ticket.